 Are you an aspiring Psychonaut?
-Have you read Michael Pollan’s book ‘How To Change Your Mind’ and want to have your first psychedelic experience?
+Have you read Michael Pollan’s book ‘How to Change Your Mind’, or maybe saw the docuseries on Netflix and want to have your first psychedelic experience?
 Or read any of the recent articles about research on LSD, psilocybin, MDMA, peyote, ayahuasca or ketamine?
-Or seen GoopLab?

-Maybe you’ve already experimented and find yourself – no – lost yourself.
+Maybe you’ve already experimented with a psychedelic and find yourself – no – lost yourself.
 Please read on…

 GET MEDICAL ATTENTION IMMEDIATELY IF THE INDIVIDUAL IS: INJURED, HAVING SEIZURES, VOMITING, SKIN IS PALE , IS DEHYDRATED, OR IS A DANGER TO SELF OR OTHERS.